Iris Murdoch: Biographies and memoirs

-Peter J. Conradi's 2001 biography was the fruit of long research and authorised access to journals and other papers.
-It is also a labour of love, and of a friendship with Murdoch that extended from a meeting at her Gifford Lectures to her death.
-The book was well received.
+Peter J. Conradi's biography of Murdoch was published in 2001.
 John Updike commented: "There would be no need to complain of literary biographies [...] if they were all as good".
 The text addresses many popular questions about Murdoch, such as how Irish she was and what her politics were.
 Though not a trained philosopher, Conradi's interest in Murdoch's achievement as a thinker is evident in the biography, and yet more so in his earlier work of literary criticism, The Saint and the Artist: A Study of Iris Murdoch's Works (Macmillan, 1986; HarperCollins, 2001).
 He also recalled his personal encounters with Murdoch in Going Buddhist: Panic and Emptiness, the Buddha and Me (Short Books, 2005).
 Conradi's archive of material on Murdoch, together with Iris Murdoch's Oxford library, is held at Kingston University.

 An account of Murdoch's life with a different ambition is given by A. N. Wilson in his 2003 book Iris Murdoch as I Knew Her.
 The work was described by Galen Strawson in The Guardian as "mischievously revelatory" and labelled by Wilson himself as an "anti-biography".

 David Morgan met Iris Murdoch in 1964, when he was a student at the Royal College of Art.
 His 2010 memoir With Love and Rage: A Friendship with Iris Murdoch, describes their lifelong friendship.

 John Bayley wrote two memoirs of his life with Iris Murdoch.
 Iris: A Memoir was published in the United Kingdom in 1998, shortly before her death.
 The American edition, which was published in 1999, was called Elegy for Iris.
 A sequel entitled Iris and Her Friends was published in 1999, after her death.
 Murdoch was portrayed by Kate Winslet and Judi Dench in Richard Eyre's film Iris (2001), based on Bayley's memories of his wife as she developed Alzheimer's disease.

 In her centenary year, 2019, a collection of unpublished memoirs was published by Sabrestorm Press, entitled Iris Murdoch: A Centenary Celebration, edited by Miles Leeson, who directs the Iris Murdoch Research Centre at the University of Chichester, UK.